Native plants aren’t a trend—they’re how nature works best.

 Some have incredible names, too!
 Here are some new favorites for your garden:

-Planting native plants is an important way to give food and homes to birds and butterflies, while saving time and money on gardening.
+Planting native plants is an important way to provide food and homes to birds and butterflies while saving time and money on gardening.
 Your garden will look better than ever with native plants, too.
 Now is the perfect time to start your native garden.